List of NFL rivalries: Buffalo Bills vs. Tennessee Titans

 Formerly divisional rivals in the AFL East, the Bills and Titans (formerly the Houston Oilers) faced off in several high-profile games in the 1980s and 1990s, including two of the most famous postseason games in NFL history, namely The Comeback and the Music City Miracle.
 Both of these games were franchise-altering, as The Comeback became one of the greatest moments in Bills history but was later cited as one of the reasons the Oilers moved to Tennessee, while the Music City Miracle cemented the Titans' home in Nashville but became the start of a 17-year playoff drought for the Bills.
 The series remains somewhat heated to this day, as several games since 1999 have been decided by a touchdown or less.
 The Titans currently lead the all-time series 30–21, but the Bills are 2–1 in the postseason.

 Denver Broncos vs. New England Patriots

-The Broncos lead 31–24 as of the end of the 2023 season, including a 4–1 playoff record against New England.
-In recent history, the Broncos and Patriots met in the postseason twice in three years, in both the 2013 and 2015 AFC Championship Games.
-The Broncos won both games.
+The Broncos and Patriots rivalry first began in the AFL, where the teams met frequently and played in the league's inaugural game in 1960.
+The rivalry later gained national prominence during the Tom Brady–Peyton Manning era, highlighted by several high-stakes postseason games.
+The teams have met six times in the playoffs, including AFC Championship Games in 2013, 2015, and 2025; Denver won the first two, while New England won the most recent one.
+Denver currently leads the all-time series 31–25, including a 4–2 record in the playoffs.

 Denver Broncos vs. Pittsburgh Steelers

-As of the 2024 season, the Broncos lead the Steelers 20–14–1 and have a 5–3 playoff record.
+The Broncos lead the Steelers 20–14–1 and have a 5–3 playoff record.
 Of their eight playoff matchups, six of them eventually saw the winner play in the Super Bowl.
 Two of the games featured playoff upsets by the Steelers winning in 1984 and 2005.